Anglo – Nile International Legal Services Ltd

 How long does regularisation take?
 From weeks to months depending on locality, file readiness, and authority queues.

 We map documents, surveys, and conditions so your deal progresses toward a recordable right with minimal risk.
-For foreign buyers seeking property registration in Egypt, we provide a scoped plan before deposits are paid.
+For foreign buyers seeking property registration in Egypt, we provide a scoped plan before deposits are paid or binding contracts are signed.

 • SRA Registered Foreign Lawyer (Individual): 7265297